mramshaw/Node-Linting-and-Testing/README.md

 Any build effort should include tools to scan for vulnerabilities.

 * [Burp](http://portswigger.net/burp)
+* [Require.js](http://github.com/RetireJS/retire.js/) [can be integrated as a Burp plugin]
 * [Snyk](http://snyk.io)

+[Require.js](http://retirejs.github.io/retire.js/) publishes a list of the vulnerabilities that it can scan for, which is definitely worth a look.

 Snyk offers reports, notifications and an attractive dashboard.
 It also offers a number of attractive integrations, such as GitHub and Travis/Jenkins.